open-pay/openpay-js/README.md

 ```

 ###Card Type
-ECan be determined (most of the time) the type of card that a card number belongs.
-For this, is used the method **OpenPay.card.cardType()**.
+The type of card that a card number belongs to can be determined most of the time.
+For this, use the method **OpenPay.card.cardType()**.

 The method receives as a parameter a card number and returns a String with the name of the card type.
 Examples:
 ```javascript